LukeSmithxyz/based.cooking/README.md

 See [the rules](RULES.md).

+If you spot any incompliant recipes, please report and/or fix them.

 **If you fail to do these things, I will close your submission and you will have to resubmit.
-I am tired of having to fix more than 50% of submissions.**
+I am tired of having to fix more than 50% of submissions.** - Luke

 ## About the site